technix/atrament.ink/docs/ink-scripting.md

 === story
 // show_coins function displays text, so when
-// the function is called the text will be shown
+// the function is called, the text will be shown
 ~ show_coins()
 Make your choice:
 + [Gain 1 coin]